moxious/theor/README.md

 Printing this chord yields the string "C4 E4 G4".

+Scales are thought of as a collection of intervals.
+For example, there's the abstract idea of a major scale, separate from D major.
+In the `Scale` class, there are collections of intervals describing many common scales.
+To create an actual scale, you do this by taking a collection of intervals, and "applying" them to a particular tonic.

 ```
 // Make a D major scale, starting at octave 0.
 NSequence ns = Scale.MAJOR.apply(new Note(Note.D, 0));
 ```

 The NSequence object is just a sequence of notes.
 In this case, it contains D4 E4 F#4 G4 A4 B4 C#5 D5

+Theor also supports chord progressions, using a miniature language that musicians may be familiar with.
+You can create your own chord progression using a string such as "IV - V - viidim - I" or you can use the library of built-in chord progressions.
+Again, these chord progressions are specified in the language of intervals.
+To make a particular chord progression, you have to apply those collections of intervals to a particular tonic.

 ```
 // Make a simple I, IV, V chord progression starting with F.